 Section 1.
-That the Council approves the City entering into an agreement with the Urbana Lodge # 70 of the Fraternal Order of Police and of the Illinois Labor Council Fraternal Order of Police for the term beginning July 1, 1996 through June 30, 1999.
+That the Council hereby approves the City entering into an agreement with the Urbana Lodge #70 of the Illinois Fraternal Order of Police Labor Council for the term beginning July 1, 1999 through June 30, 2003.

 Section 2.
-That the Mayor is authorized to execute and deliver such an agreement on behalf of the City.
-The agreement shall be in substantially the form of the Agreement which is before this Council, a copy of which is attached and incorporated into this Ordinance.
-The City Clerk is authorized to attest to the Mayor's execution of the agreement.
+That the Mayor is hereby authorized to execute and deliver such an agreement on behalf of the City.
+The agreement shall be in substantially the form of the Agreement which is before this Council, a copy of which is attached hereto and incorporated herein.
+The City Clerk is authorized to attest to such execution thereof.

-This Ordinance is passed by the affirmative vote, the "ayes" and "nays" being called, of a majority of the members of the Council of the City of Urbana, Illinois, at a special meeting of the Council.
+This Ordinance is hereby passed by the affirmative vote, the "ayes" and "nays" being called, of a majority of the members of the Council of the City of Urbana, Illinois, at a special meeting of said Council.

-PASSED by the City Council this 8th day of July , 1996.
+PASSED by the City Council this 2nd day of August , 1999.

-AYES: Hayes, Kearns, Patt, Pollock, Ryan, Taylor, Whelan
+Aye: Hayes, Kearns, Patt, Whelan, Wyman Nay: Present:

-NAYS: PRESENT: